 Rochester is fortunate to be one of a handful of American cities with a park system comprised of Frederick Law Olmsted-designed parks.

-Monroe County parks are free, so take advantage of 12,000 acres of natural, zoological, historical, and geological experiences.
+Monroe County parks are free and offer 12,000 acres of natural, zoological, horticultural, historical, and geological experiences.

 The Flower City: Exploring Rochester’s Extraordinary Flowers and Trees